-At a more granular level, different calf wearables can track the number and speed of shots, dribbling and possession time, sprints, goal conversion rates, heat maps and interactions with the ball (ball strikes and kick force,) balls positions, player positions and interceptions.
+At a more granular level, different calf wearables can track the number and speed of shots, dribbling and possession time, sprints, goal conversion rates, heat maps, and interactions with the ball (ball strikes and kick force) ball positions, player positions, and interceptions.

 Feet sensors generally fit into the players’ soccer boots as insoles and help analyze distance covered while dribbling, running, walking, time on the ball, ball touches, balls received, shot power, passes, leg distribution, speed, sprints, acceleration and deceleration, mechanical work and work rate.

 More sophisticated sensors can even track contact points (inside and outside or tip of the foot) as well as intensity levels.